iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 ## Creating our update and delete mutation

 Let's continue by creating our update and delete mutations.
 Our delete mutation will be pretty straightforward.
-All it will do is take a todo's id as an input and, using that id, filter out the correct todo from the todos array.
+All it will do is take a todo's id as input and, using that id, filter out the correct todo from the todos array.
 Take a look at the updated `todoRouter`:

 ```ts
 // Import Zod